dzeo/Algorithms-Implementation/README.md

 There are several sage notebooks herein, each named after the algorithm it implements

-1. Bird's_Algorithm.ipynb
+1. Bird's_Algorithm.ipynb  (completed)
-2. Muller's_Method.ipynb
+2. Muller's_Method.ipynb   (In progress)
-3. Polynomial factorization Distinct-degree factorization.ipynb
+3. Polynomial factorization Distinct-degree factorization.ipynb    (completed)
-4. VAS.ipynb
+4. VAS.ipynb   (In progress)

 ## Results<a name="results"></a>